bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/docs/snippets.md

 ---

-### 6.)Recursively remove lines of text containing the string badFolder from files in the working directory.
+### 6.)Recursively remove lines of text containing the string badFolder from files in the working directory

 ```
 find . -type f -exec sed -i '/badFolder/d' ./* {} \;